Venezuela Fast Facts

 February 20, 2015 - The mayor of Caracas is arrested and accused of being involved in a plot to overthrow the government.
 The opposition says the mayor's arrest is an attempt to divert attention from the country's economic woes.

-March 9, 2015 - President Barack Obama issues an executive order meant to address the human rights crisis in Venezuela, with sanctions against seven individuals.
-One of them allegedly prosecuted opposition members with fraudulent evidence while the others are accused of engaging in violence against peaceful protestors.
+March 9, 2015 - US President Barack Obama issues an executive order meant to address the human rights crisis in Venezuela, with sanctions against seven individuals.

-December 6, 2015 - Venezuela's opposition party claims the majority of seats in elections to the National Assembly, a repudiation of Maduro.
+December 6, 2015 - Venezuela's opposition party wins the majority of seats in elections to the National Assembly, a repudiation of Maduro.
 It is the first major shift in power in the legislative branch since Chavez took office in 1999.

 January 15, 2016 - Maduro declares a state of "economic emergency."
 The country's economic woes are rooted in falling oil prices, plummeting currency rates, power struggles within the government, the looming possibility of default and ongoing food shortages.

-October 2016 - After a recall referendum to oust Marduro is halted, opposition lawmakers meet for a special session to discuss the possibility of impeaching Maduro.
+October 2016 - After a recall referendum to oust Maduro is halted, opposition lawmakers meet for a special session to discuss the possibility of impeaching Maduro.
 Pro-government protestors break into the assembly hall to disrupt the meeting.

+March 29, 2017 - The Venezuelan Supreme Court strips the National Assembly of power.
+The court rules that all powers vested under the legislative body will be transferred to the Supreme Court.
+Opposition leaders say that the move is comparable to a coup.

+April 2, 2017 - After several days of protests, the decision to transfer all legislative powers to the Supreme Court is reversed.